 Three teaching curriculums

 Entrepreneurship in elementary and middle school is about creativity, innovation, and activity.
 The objective is to secure a teaching environment that is characterized as being creative and dynamic and motivates pupils and teachers to learn and teach.
 Junior Achievement Sweden offers three teaching curriculums, Our Community, Its My Business and Economics for Success, reaching approximately 60 000 students yearly.

 Over 500 000 students

 Junior Achievement Sweden's most recognized educational program is called the Company Program (UF-företagande).
 The Company Program provides high school students the opportunity to start and run a business during an academic year.
 Students experience firsthand an entire life cycle of a business from recognizing an unfulfilled market need, writing a business plan, setting up their company, raising capital to produce/develop the product, marketing and sales of the product and finally liquidating operations and paying out any dividends.

 Through trade shows and competitions, students focus on product innovation, entrepreneurship and commercial competencies.
-In 2018/19 school year, over 31 500 students have participated in the Company Program and more than 450 000 students have participated in the education program since 1980.
+In the 2020/21 school year, 34 676 students participated in the Company Program and more than 500 000 students have participated in the education program since 1980.